laubsauger/cmsly/README.md

 ***
 ### lessons learned
-providing a preview with live editing via client side JS is pain.
+providing a preview with live editing via client side JS based on content that was rendered on the backend is pain.

 ugly shit that happens:
 - textContent can't be properly replaced without killing the rest of innerHTML